Jiro Murai (1886-1960)

 Mary (Ino) Burmeister was introduced to Master Jiro Murai in 1946.
-Mary was a young American woman teaching English in Japan.
-When Jiro met Mary, at the home of a fellow student, he asked Mary, “Would you like to take a gift from Japan to the United States?”
+Mary was a young American women teaching English in Japan.
+Mary and Jiro met at the home of a mutual student.
+When Jiro met Mary he asked Mary, “Would you like to take a gift from Japan to the United States?”
 Mary was honored and immediately accepted the invitation to attend Jiro’s lecture series.

 For the next 6 years Mary studied with Master Murai and introduced her father Uhachi Ino to the lecture series as well.
-They developed a profoundly deep and meaningful relationship with their mentor.
-Mary departed Japan in 1953 to America and continued to communicate with Jiro for many years.
-She fulfilled her promise to him and continued to study and translate her lecture notes into English while practicing the Art of Jin Shin Jyutsu® on friends and family.
+They developed a profoundly deep and meaningful relationship with their mentor, Jiro Murai.
+Mary departed Japan in 1953 to America and continued to communicate with Jiro Murai for many years.
+She fulfilled her promise to Jiro and continued to study and translate her lecture notes into English while practicing the Jin Shin Jyutsu on friends and family.

 As knowledge of her healing hands spread, it was not long before Mary was treating and sharing this with anyone who found their way to her door.
 Mary authored two textbooks for practitioners, and three self help books.
-She continued to practice and teach Jin Shin Jyutsu® throughout the United States.
+She continued to practice and teach the Art of Jin Shin throughout the United States.

 Due to high demand, Mary chose 4 instructors in 1986, whom she trained to teach her 5-day workshops; Muriel Carlton, Philomena Dooley, Wayne Hackett and Pamela Markarian Smith.
-4 years later, Mary taught her last class in Santa Rosa, California.
-It was at this time that Jin Shin Jyutsu® Inc. was founded in Scottsdale, Arizona.
+In 1990, Mary taught her last class in Santa Rosa.
+At this time is when Jin Shin Jyutsu Inc. was founded in Scottsdale, Arizona.

 Haruki Kato (1928-2014)

 Dr. Haruki Kato was introduced to Jiro Murai by Mary Burmeister’s father, Uhachi Ino the year 1953 in Japan.
-Haruki’s mother received regular sessions of Jin Shin Jyutsu® by Uhachi and Haruki was allowed to observe these treatments.
-It was then that he decided to study Jin Shin Jyutsu® with Jiro and become the youngest student at the age of 25.
+Haruki’s mother received regular sessions of Jin Shin Jyutsu by Uhachi and Haruki was allowed to observe these treatments.
+It was then that he decided to study the Art of Jin Shin with Jiro and become the youngest student at the age of 25.

 Haruki studied with his teacher from 1953 until he passed away in 1960.
 He then became the successor of Jiro Murai’s teachings.
-Haruki opened his own clinic in Japan and published a Japanese Jin Shin Jyutsu® textbook in 1993.
+Haruki opened his own clinic in Japan and published a Jin Shin textbook in 1993 in Japanese.
 He also authored two textbooks in English for practitioners.

-In 2002, Haruki taught a class in Hawaii and in 2007, a class in Osaka, Japan.
+Haruki taught two classes in English in Hawaii, one class in 2002 and the other in Osaka, Japan in 2007.
 Sadaki Kato, Haruki’s only son is teaching from his father’s texts today.